Esri/arcgis-runtime-samples-android/java/change-sublayer-visibility/README.md

 ## How to use the sample

+Use the overflow menu at top right to access sublayer visibility controls.
 Each sublayer has a check box which can be used to toggle the visibility of the sublayer.

 ## How it works